 You could also be very adventurous and mix and match the finishes.

 When you have made all these choices, you then have to consider what goes on the floor and walls.

 I would advise you to take your time and visit as many kitchen showrooms as possible, it is also helpful to go through builders display homes, you then get to see what is trending at the moment.
-Only be touching and seeing all the different finishes can you be confident with your choices.
+Only by touching and seeing all the different finishes can you be confident with your choices.
 By taking the time and energy to ask as many people as possible their opinion on the materials they have used, you will be gaining more knowledge to make the correct choice for your kitchen.

 There is no one finish or material that is perfect, they all have their own pros and cons.
-By doing the research you will discover them, which in the end will help you make the right your choice.
-Keep in mind, the advice you are getting from some sales people could be bias, as the salesman is trying to sell you their product.
+By doing the research you will discover them, which in the end will help you make the right choice.
+Keep in mind, the advice you are getting from some salespeople could be bias, as the salesman is trying to sell you their product.
 This is why I advise you to find a kitchen company that will give you the honest pros and cons of all finishes and materials.

 It is always advisable to get expert advice on all these options, you need to know the pros and cons of all your options.
 Whether you can live with a highly polished finish or not, as it could show finger marks easier than other finishes.
-For some people the choice will be dictated by their budget, again, a very important element, but again, you still need to be guided by an expert.
+For some people, the choice will be dictated by their budget, again, a very important element, but again, you still need to be guided by an expert.
 This is why at Rod’s Kitchens, we will guide you with your kitchen design ideas.

 I have only touched on a large and complex subject, I hope this information will point you in the right direction so you can make an informed decision.